• Share this on:

 Use organic certification to increase product value

-In order to market organic products in the Netherlands, you must use organic production methods according to European legislation and apply for an organic certificate with an accredited certifier.
-Please note that from January 2022 the new legislation and Regulation (EU) 2018/848 will come into force.
+In order to market organic products in the Netherlands, you must use organic production methods according to European legislation and the renewed Regulation (EU) 2018/848 (consolidated version 25-03-2025).
+You must apply for an organic certificate with an accredited certifier.

 Organic products in the Netherlands are recognisable by the labels EU organic, EKO or Demeter for biodynamic products.
 Skal is the control body for organic certification in the Netherlands.
-The organic EKO label includes social standards on top of the EU organic requirements.
-But it is not a common label that is demanded from foreign suppliers.
-Organic products that are re-exported sometimes need to comply with an additional national organic standards, such as Naturland in Germany, BioSuisse in Switzerland or KRAV in Sweden.
+The organic EKO label includes social standards on top of EU organic requirements, but it is not a common label that is demanded from foreign suppliers.
+Organic products that are re-exported sometimes need to comply with additional national organic standards, such as Naturland in Germany, BioSuisse in Switzerland or KRAV in Sweden.

 Tips:

-• Download the actual list of control bodies and authorities to see which certifiers are active in your region.
+• Download the List of Recognised Control Authorities and Control Bodies to see which certifiers are active in your region.

 Fairtrade

 Fairtrade is not top of mind for Dutch importers.
-Most fruit and vegetables importers do not see much added value in a fairtrade label.
+Most fruit and vegetable importers do not see much added value in it.
 This does not mean that your product should not comply with social standards.
-Standards such as SMETA are becoming a common requirement.
+Standards such as SMETA have become a common requirement.

-For a few specialised companies and for specific fruit, fairtrade labels are more common.
+For some specialised companies and specific fruits, Fairtrade labels are more common.
 Fairtrade is a significant label for bananas and importers such as Dole, Fyffes and AgroFair.
-The Dutch supermarket PLUS has committed to 100% Fairtrade bananas since 2010.
+The Dutch supermarket PLUS has been committed to 100% Fairtrade bananas since 2010.

 Tips:

-• Implement a fairtrade scheme if you see a particular interest from your buyers or when you export bananas.
+• Implement a fairtrade scheme if you see a particular interest from your buyers or if you export bananas;

-• See the buyer requirements for fresh fruit and vegetables on the CBI marketing intelligence platform for a complete overview of buyer requirements and international standards.
+• See the CBI study on buyer requirements for fresh fruit and vegetables for a complete overview of buyer requirements and international standards.

-2. Through what channels can you get fresh fruit and vegetables on the Dutch market?
+2. Through which channels can you bring fresh fruit and vegetables to the Dutch market?

-The diversity of Dutch buyers of fresh fruit and vegetables is large.
-Working with the right company can provide you with access to both the Netherlands and other European markets.
-In the Dutch market supermarkets are the most dominant segment.
+The Netherlands has a large diversity of buyers.
+Working with the right company can give you access to Dutch and other European markets.
+Supermarkets are the most dominant segment in the Dutch market.

 How is the end market segmented?

-The market shares of the fresh produce retail trade are not systematically recorded.
-Supermarkets are without doubt the most dominant channel for fresh fruit and vegetables in the Netherlands.
-The number of specialised fruit and vegetable shops and ambulant merchants have been decreasing over the past years.
-But both the sales in supermarkets and in specialised stores increased during the COVID-19 lockdowns.
+Market shares of the fresh produce retail trade are not systematically recorded.
+Supermarkets are without doubt the dominant channel for fresh fruit and vegetables in the Netherlands.
+The number of specialised fruit and vegetable shops and ambulant merchants has decreased in recent years.

 Supermarkets

-Albert Heijn is the largest supermarket chain with a 35% market share in their segment, followed by the fast-growing Jumbo supermarket.
+Albert Heijn is the largest supermarket chain, with a 38% market share, followed by Jumbo.
 Discount formulas such as Lidl and Aldi have also increased their market share over the past years.
-The rest of the market is covered by Superunie, a cooperative that supplies a number of supermarket formulas, such as PLUS, Dirk van den Broek, COOP and Hoogvliet.
-Within this group, PLUS supermarket is the largest with a market share of 6.7%.
+The rest of the market is covered by Superunie, which supplies a number of member supermarket formulas, such as PLUS, Dekamarkt, Dirk van den Broek, COOP and Hoogvliet.
+Within this group, PLUS is the largest with 8.1% market share.

-Online sales by these supermarkets are also developing rapidly.
-Dutch consumers like the convenience of home shopping, which has led to the first fully online supermarket Picnic with free delivery.
-The COVID-19 pandemic has given online sales a boost.
+Online sales by supermarkets are also developing quickly.
+Dutch consumers like the convenience of home shopping, which has led to the first fully online supermarket, Picnic, which offers free delivery.

-Independent shops face the challenge of differentiating from supermarkets, for example in assortment, quality or in price.
-The estimated market share for shops and street market merchants specialised in fruit and vegetables is around 7% for vegetables and 16% for fruit.
+The number of fresh fruit shops and street merchants is declining.
+Independent shops face the challenge of differentiating from supermarkets, for example in assortment, quality or price.
 A relatively dominant customer group for this segment are pensioners and ethnic buyers.

-You can expect a greater focus on local fruit and vegetables with restaurants offering food according to the seasons.
-At the same time, the gastronomic segment remains an important market for exotic and unique fruits and vegetables.
-Suppliers in the gastronomic segment can be wholesalers that are specialised in fresh fruit and vegetables, but also cash and carry that offer a complete professional assortment.
+The gastronomic segment remains an important market for exotic and unique fruits and vegetables.
+Suppliers in the gastronomic segment can be wholesalers that specialise in fresh fruit and vegetables, or cash and carry, offering a complete professional assortment.

 Tips:

-• Maintain high standards and offer reliable volumes to make your offer suitable for the supermarket segment.
-If you cannot comply with supermarket standards, differentiate with a unique product to target more specialised market segments.
+• Maintain high standards and provide reliable volumes to make your offer suitable for the supermarket segment.
+If you cannot comply with supermarket standards, differentiate with a unique product to target specialised market segments;

-• Read about the Dutch market potential for fresh fruit and vegetables to understand the trends that drive the development of certain segments.
+• Read about the Dutch market potential for fresh fruit and vegetables to understand trends that drive the development of certain segments;

 • Use the translation function of your web browser to read website links in this study in your own language.